OpenEvalProject/evals/manuscripts/elife-52072/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/52072/elife-52072-fig2-v2.jpg)

-**Figure 2.:** T. rubrofasciata (consensus map) and observed occurrence records outside the Americas.Hatched areas indicate regions where the projection is uncertain.
+**Figure 2.:** Hatched areas indicate regions where the projection is uncertain.
 Maps were built using WGS 84 as geographical system and ESRI ArcGIS (ESRI, 2018).

 The observed occurrence of the considered species is mainly consistent with the projected climatic suitability in Latin America.
 Nevertheless, it is noteworthy that for some species the modelled climate suitability in Central and South America exceeds the area of current occurrence.
 For example, T. dimidiata is not observed in large parts of Brazil, Peru and Bolivia, although a good climatic suitability has been projected (Figure 1H).